World Record Trick Ski. Made in USA.

 Start by mounting your rear plate using the center hole of the 3 locations.
-Experiment from this position to see if you want to mount your rear closer or if you want to separate them more.
+Experiment with this position to see if you want to mount your rear closer or if you want to separate them more.
 Angle is preference.
-We recommend approximately 45 degree angle.
-More than that, will make your reverse wrap position harder to hold.
+We recommend approximately 45-degree angle.
+More than that will make your reverse wrap position harder to hold.

 Mounting for Hands Only

 Experiment with separating foot placement on the ski.
 Move your front foot further forward and create more space between the front and rear foot.
 This will allow more stability, leverage, and power.